Online Success @ Daytona State

 by the numbers

-Students enroll in at least one distance learning course
+Students enrolled in at least one distance learning course

-Ranked college for online bachelor’s degrees by U.S. News and World Report
+Ranked state college in Florida for online bachelor’s degrees by U.S. News and World Report

 Frequently Asked Questions